jesse-wei/SAPsim/README.md

 Write a SAP program in the format given in [`template.csv`](template.csv).
 Also see [`example.csv`](tests/public_prog/example.csv) ([output full speed](tests/data/public_prog/example_full_speed.txt)) ([output debug mode](tests/data/public_prog/example_debug.txt)).

 You may edit the `.csv` files in Microsoft Excel.
 Pass the path to your SAP program as a CLI argument.
-It'll then be parsed and run in debug mode (default).
-Alternatively, apply the `-s` flag to run at full <ins>s</ins>peed.
+It'll then be run in debug mode (default).
+Alternatively, apply the `-s` option to run at full <ins>s</ins>peed.

+First, make sure your terminal says you're in the `SAPsim/` directory.
+The current working directory needs to be `.../SAPsim`.

-First, make sure you're running Python 3.7+ with `python3 --version`.
+Make sure you're running Python 3.7+ with `python3 --version`.

-Then, run `python3 -m pip install -r requirements.txt`.
-Use a [virtual environment](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-and-using-virtual-environments) if you're cool.
+Then, type `python3 -m pip install -r requirements.txt`.

 ```
-usage: python -m sim [-h] [-s] [-c CHANGE] [-f FORMAT] [-b BITS] prog
+usage: python3 -m sim [-h] [-s] [-c CHANGE] [-f FORMAT] [-b BITS] prog

 positional arguments:
   prog                  path to SAP program in the format given in template.csv